 Following removal of the first well volume, field measurements will be collected at regular time intervals during purging of the second and third well volumes, based on the purge rate and required purge volume.
 A minimum of five sets of field parameter measurements will be collected during well purging to monitor stabilization of field parameters.
 Field parameters will be measured using a flow-through device to minimize potential effects from atmospheric exposure.
 Field meters will be calibrated daily according to factory instructions, with calibration results recorded on calibration forms.
-All purge water will be containerized and routed to the Facility water treatment system for disposal.
+Purge water and decontamination water generated during groundwater sampling activities will be handled in accordance with the following process: